jerrymarino/iCompleteMe/README.md

-    Running the `cmake` command will also place the `libclang.[so|dylib|dll]` in the `iCompleteMe/third_party/ycmd` folder for you if you compiled with clang support (it needs to be there for ICM to work).
+    Running the `cmake` command will also place the `libclang.[so|dylib|dll]` in the `iCompleteMe/third_party/ycmd` folder for you if you compiled with clang support (it needs to be there for iCM to work).

 That's it.
 You're done.
-Refer to the _User Guide_ section on how to use ICM.
+Refer to the _User Guide_ section on how to use iCM.

-ICM comes with sane defaults for its options, but you still may want to take a look at what's available for configuration.
+iCM comes with sane defaults for its options, but you still may want to take a look at what's available for configuration.
 There are a few interesting options that are conservatively turned off by default that you may want to turn on.